SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Ex wolf spirits now shoot more bullets
  - Ex wolf spirit spawn rate has been adjusted
  - Ex wolf spirits can now be grazed
- - Ex wolf spirit kill reward has been decreased
+ - Ex wolf spirit kill reward has been restored
  - Spell card lasers are now longer and travel faster

 Yuuma:
- - Scope speed has been decreased
- - C1/skill damage has been decreased
- - C1/skill now require more meter and cannot kill Ex special enemies
+ - C1/skill now require more meter
- - C1/Skill only erase bullets in front of her
  - Ex eagle spirit health has been increased
  - Ex eagle spirits now lose health when scoped
  - Ex eagle spirits now shoot more bullets